MicrosoftDocs/dynamics-365-project-operations/articles/expense/expense-overview.md

 For more information, see [Expense entry (lite)](basic-expense.md)

 ## Determine your Expense deployment
-Basic Expense is located next to the Project management functionality.
+Basic Expense is located next to the Project management and accounting functionality.
 To determine if you are running the Basic Expense management deployment, verify that the address URL ends with **.crm.dynamics.com**.